jimbaker/talks/jython-at-rackspace.md

 # Some recent changes to trunk

-* Java 7 JVM is now the minimum version - get to use `AutoCloseable`
+* Java 7 JVM is now the minimum version - get to use `AutoCloseable` and other goodies
-* Enable mixing Python and Java types in the bases of a class when using a metaclass
+* Can now mix Python and Java types in the bases of a class when using a metaclass
-* Added support for buffer and memoryview
+* Support for `buffer` and `memoryview` types
-* Console and encoding support, such as unicodedata, IDNA, and CJK support
+* Console and encoding support, such as `unicodedata`, IDNA, and CJK support
-* Relative star imports, which seems to impact a number of interesting projects.
+* Relative star imports
 * Many, many small fixes (bz2 support, including tarfile, ...)
+* Finalizer support (`__del__`) for new-style classes

 # socket-reboot